 Minimizing human contact

 By definition, social distancing means minimizing human contact.
-A number of novel solutions have developed in recent months that are designed to reduce unnecessary human interaction in business offices.
+A number of novel solutions have been developed that are designed to reduce unnecessary human interaction in business offices.

 1. Curbside waiting rooms